-Over the period of last five years (2016-2020) the main changes in landed species' composition has been the increasing importance of combined fisheries in the Barents Sea.
-Northern prawn is the most important species in catch volume making on average 53% of all fleet segment VL 40XX catches in last five years (2016-2020).
-Althought catches of Northern prawn in the Barents Sea decreased slightly in 2020 compared to 2019, then catches of Northern prawn increased in the Svalbard area.
-In addition, Northern prawn was caught in the East-Greenland waters in 2020 (477 tonnes).
-Total landed quantity decreased in 2020 by almost 3000 tonnes compared to 2019.
-The main reason was that out of two vessels active in
+Over the period of last five years (2017-2021) the main changes in landed species' composition has been the increasing importance of combined fisheries in the Barents Sea.
+Northern prawn is the most important species in catch volume making on average 53% of all fleet segment VL 40XX catches in last five years (2017-2021).
+Catches of Northern prawn in Barents Sea and in Svalbard waters decreased slightly in 2021 compared to 2020 (from 8697 tonnes to 7814 tonnes).
+In addition, Northern prawn catches increased in the East-Greenland waters in 2021 (from 477 tonnes to 996 tonnes).